racket/rhombus/text/0004-lexpr.md

 ((#%line foo bar (#%line zig (#%indent (#%line zag) (#%line zog))) baz))
 ```

-XXX sacred cows: no strings or named characters; limited numbers and
+XXX MORE sacred cows: no named characters (these are just variables
-other literals
+that you can use `@(BLAH)`) to get ; limited numbers and other
+literals (I don't like literal vectors, etc, and I think things like
+`binary{01010101}` are a better interface to new notations.
+In
+particular, they are more uniform than having just a few things built
+in.)

-XXX goal: only one way to format
+XXX MORE goal: only one way to format
 --- not really, because of \ and precedence

-XXX sacred cow: comments
+XXX MORE sacred cow: comments

 Don't have comments and insist on literal programming
 for prose, plus logging, tests ("Show, don't tell"), good names,